LeroySBN/leroysbn/README.md

 # `$ WHOAMI`

-I am an analyst who works at the intersection of technology and finance with academic and industry experience in statistics, risk, backend infrastructure, and digital products.
+I'm an analyst and systems developer who works at the intersection of technology and finance with academic and industry experience in statistics, risk, backend infrastructure, and digital products.

 ## Competencies and Technologies